abessalov/Ocean_ETH_Prediction/README.md

-# Ocean Protocol :: ETH Prediction Challenge
+# Ocean Data Challenge :: ETH Prediction

 ## Files description

+- phase1 - folder with the Round 1 scripts
-- 1_get_predictions.ipynb - code for the ETH predictions generation.
+- phase2 - folder with the Round 2 scripts
-- 2_upload_predictions1.py - code for publishing predictions online, to private url.
-- 2_upload_predictions2.py - code for sharing predictions actual, to judges via Polygon.
-- 3_models_testing.ipynb - code with evaluating of different algorithms.
+- phase3 - folder with the Round 3 scripts
-- Ocean_Presentation.pdf - final solution presentation.
-- startup.py - initial script executed in every notebook when started.

 ## Challenge

 Contestants are requested to submit the following:
-1. Csv with the  predictions for ETH price over a 24-hour period, with first prediction on  from Mon Oct 17, 2022 at 1:00am UTC, and a prediction every hour on the hour after that, for 24 predictions total.
+1. A .csv file with ETH price predictions over a 12-hour period, with the first prediction presenting the price on Monday February 20, 2023 at 1:00am UTC and a prediction for every hour on the hour after that, for 12 predictions total.
-2. A report of 10-30 slides describing your approach, and insights you gained in making the predictions.
+2. A report of 10-15 slides describing your approach, difficulties encountered and challenges faced while using the Ocean library and/or recommendations you may have.
 Think of this as a “conference presentation” for your work.
-3. Optional: add at least one slide presenting any challenges faced during the bounty and/or recommendations you may have.

-(1) must be submitted as its own dataset in Ocean.
-The specific instructions are in the README (below).

-## Challenge Datasets & Data Feeds
-You can download the dataset from here: https://cexa.oceanprotocol.io/ohlc?exchange=binance&pair=ETH/USDT&period=1h
-This data feed returns ETH/USDT ohlc history: {open, high, low, close) over time, drawn from Binance.
-It's over the most recent 500 hours: every hour, on the hour.

-You can access pre-provided data through this README: https://bit.ly/3LFc5XP
+3. Use the proper flow to submit your prediction.
+This includes storing the predictions onto Arweave, publishing the predictions on Ocean Market and sharing the datatoken to the judges for accessing such predictions.

+For making and submitting predictions, the following README has the instructions: https://bit.ly/predicteth3-readme

+The README links to some data feeds and AI modeling approaches that you may find useful.